Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Temples in Taiwan belong to the Southern Chinese style of Qing Dynasty architecture, or Hokkien/Minan architecture, found among the Hoklo populations in Fujian province, Taiwan, and Singapore.

 Taiwan’s temples are busy, incense smoke-filled places of active worship.
 Visiting temples is one of the best things to do in Taipei during Chinese New Year, as they all remain open.
 Taiwan’s temples also host some of the country’s most impressive (and noisy!) festivals.

 About 80% of Taiwanese temples combine religious beliefs and deities from Taoism, Buddhism, Confucianism, and folk religion.
 Another 20% are specifically Buddhist and tend to be simpler and more zen-like in design.
 All together, there are more than 15,000 officially registered temples in Taiwan.

 Some distinctive traits of these temples include swallowtail (upward curving) roofs and statues and carvings made of pieces of porcelain.
 Generally speaking, the temples are incredibly ornate, colorful, busy (visually, that is), and detailed.

-The oldest temples in Taiwan are found on Penghu (an archipelago in the Taiwan Strait between China and Taiwan) and in Tainan, the original capital of Taiwan.
-Some of them date to the 1600s, while most of the original Taipei temples date to the 1700s or 1800s.
+The oldest temples in Taiwan are found on Penghu (an archipelago in the Taiwan Strait between China and Taiwan) and in Tainan, the original capital of Taiwan (see here for my guide to the best temples in Tainan).
+Some of Tainan’s temples date to the 1600s, while most of the original Taipei temples date to the 1700s or 1800s.

-Visitors are always welcome, and you are even free to photograph as you please.
+Visitors are always welcome in Taiwanese temples, and you are even free to photograph as you please.
 Just be respectful and try not to get in people’s way or bother them while they are praying.